2016 Hoboken train crash: Aftermath

 Following the train crash, New Jersey Transit issued new regulations requiring that engineers must be accompanied by at least one other crew member as they pull a train into Hoboken Station.
 In addition NJ Transit also mandated a reduction in the approaching speed limit into the train station from 10 miles per hour to 5 miles per hour.
 The Hoboken Terminal remained closed until October 10, when Tracks 10 through 17 were reopened with a modified service schedule.
 Full service was not restored until October 17; Tracks 5 and 6, where the train crashed, remained closed while repairs were carried out.
 The pedestrian concourse reopened on May 14, 2017.
 Track 6 reopened for service in June 2017 and track 5 reopened for service sometime around September 2018.
 The planning for permanent repairs to the concourse roof and supports were ongoing during this time.
 In a February 2019 statement, NJ Transit stated that permanent repairs and renovations will begin in March and last for approximately one year.
-In April 2019, NJ transit stated that all repairs would be completed by the end of 2019, which they succeeded in doing.
+In April 2019, NJ Transit stated that all repairs would be completed by the end of 2019, which they succeeded in doing.

 Similar incidents

 A similar accident occurred at the same station in December 1985, injuring 54 people.
 The 1985 crash was said to have been caused by a lubricant that had been applied to the tracks to test train wheels.
 Another similar incident occurred at Hoboken in May 2011, involving a PATH train which failed to stop at the end of a platform.
 The train crashed into a bumper block, injuring 32 people.

-On January 4, 2017, a Long Island Railroad commuter train crashed at Atlantic Terminal, injuring 100 people.
+On January 4, 2017, a Long Island Railroad commuter train crashed at Atlantic Terminal, injuring 103 people.
 The accident was also attributed to sleep apnea.
-The December 2013 Spuyten Duyvil derailment was attributed to sleep apnea, which is a suspected factor in the 2016 Hoboken crash.
+The December 2013 Spuyten Duyvil derailment was attributed to sleep apnea, which was found to be a factor in the 2016 Hoboken crash.